olmallet81/URT/README.md

 The core code is in C++ and based on three of the most widely used C++ linear algebra libraries: Armadillo, Blaze and Eigen.
 The user can switch from one library to another and compare performaces.
 While some are faster than other depending on array dimensions all of them have been given a chance as they are under active development and future updates might improve their respective performances.
 For better performance they can all be compiled by linking to external libraries for high-speed BLAS/LAPACK replacements such as Intel MKL and OpenBLAS or by using their own BLAS/LAPACK routines.

 URT can also be used under R and Python.
-The R wrapper called RcppURT is currenty using Armadillo and developped under Rcpp using the RcppArmadillo R package.
+The R wrapper called RcppURT is currenty using Armadillo and developped under Rcpp using the R package RcppArmadillo.
 The Python wrapper called CyURT is currently using Blaze and developped under Cython.
-URT contains an OLS regression and four of the most used unit root tests: ADF, DF-GLS, Phillips-Perron and KPSS.
-ADF and DF-GLS allow for lag length optimization through different methods as information criterion minimization and t-statistic method.
+URT contains an Ordinary Least Squares regression (OLS) and four of the most used unit root tests: the Augmented Dickey-Fuller test (ADF), the Dickey-Fuller Generalized Least Squares test (DF-GLS), the Phillips-Perron test and the Kwiatkowski–Phillips–Schmidt–Shin test (KPSS).
+ADF and DF-GLS allow for lag length optimization through different methods as information criterion minimization and t-statistic.
 Test p-values can be computed via an extension of the method proposed by Cheung and Lai back in 1995 or by bootstrap.

 # Why such a project and how can you contribute ?
 I have been developping algorithmic trading tools for a while and it is no secret that unit root tests are widely used in this domain to decide whether a time serie is (weakly) stationary or not and construct on this idea a profitable mean-reversion strategy.
 Nowadays you often have to look at small time frames as some minutes data to find such trading opportunities and that means on the back-testing side using more and more historical data to test whether the strategy can be profitable on the long term or not.
 I found frustrating that the available libraries under R and Python, interpreted languages commonly used in the first steps of building a trading algorithm, were too slow or did not offer enough flexibility.
 To that extent I wanted to develop a library that could be used under higher level languages to get a first idea on the profitability of a strategy and also when developping a more serious back-tester on a larger amount of historical data under a lower level language as C++.